edgaremy/neural-netz/README.md

 ### Predefined layer types

 Here is a visualization of all the predefined layer types, in both color palettes available (`"warm"` (default) and `"cold"`).
-You can find their associated name in the code below.
+You can find their associated name underneath each layer.
 Of course, this is just a starting point, you can modify most of there default attributes.
 <p align="center">
 <img src="gallery/features/predefined-layers.png" alt="Adding connexions example" width="600"/>
 </p>
-<p style="text-align: center;"><a href="https://github.com/edgaremy/neural-netz/blob/5c434055a5bcf83eee75ab88ad5a7ac77c430feb/examples/networks/U-Net.typ">code for this image</a></p>
+<p style="text-align: center;"><a href="https://github.com/edgaremy/neural-netz/blob/56e7042b97a7856394963532438f316aea95a596/examples/features/predefined-layers.typ">code for this image</a></p>

 ### Custom layers

 If you prefer to create you own type of layers, use `type: "custom"` as a starting point.
 It is a generic layer, that is easily customizable.
-It can have one or multiple channels, with an optional bandwidth color for symbolizing  activation functions (e.g. ReLU) It can also be added to the smart legend, when specifying a legend label (no need to specify the legend everytime for the same-colored custom layers).
+It can have one or multiple channels, with an optional "bandfill" color for symbolizing activation functions (e.g. ReLU).
+Note that the visiblity of activations can be set with the boolean `show-relu` at the `draw-network` scale, and can be overwritten on a per-layer basis.

+A custom layer can also be added to the smart legend, when specifying a `legend` label (no need to specify the legend everytime for the same-colored custom layers).

 ```typ
 #draw-network((